Sinkhorn Divergences for Unbalanced Optimal Transport: Implementation

-\paragraph{Computational routines.} The Sinkhorn algorithm is embarassingly parallel and ideally suited to modern computing hardware.
+\paragraph{Computational routines} The Sinkhorn algorithm allows parallel computations, and is thus ideally suited to modern computing hardware (e.g. GPU).
 In practice, we rely on the standard NumPy~\cite{numpy} and PyTorch~\cite{pytorch} libraries for array manipulations and display our results using Matplotlib~\cite{matplotlib}.
+When using GPUs, we rely on the KeOps library~\cite{charlier2020kernel,feydy2020fast} to perform fast computations, with a negligible memory footprint -- which is often a bottleneck with GPUs.